Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-08-07-NCSS Challenge.md

 {% endhighlight %}

 This code loops through all of the squares in the north/south/east/west directions, and returns true if a light is found, and false if not.
 The most difficult part of this was getting the list of values in a given direction.
 To get the all the squares north of the lamp, the list <code>reversed([i[x] for i in board[:y]])</code> is used.
 This loops through all the y values above y created by board[:y], and adds the square with the same x coordinate or i[x].
 The list must be reversed, as it must search from the specified lamp to the upper square, not the other way around.
+Strictly speaking, the if statements checking whether the square is on the edge of the board are not necessary, as for loop will be iterating over an empty list if it is on the edge.
+It does not change the functionality, but would be computationally faster to remove the statements.

 <h3>Reflection</h3>